houdayec/MooseAssistant_Docs/README.md

 Downloading
 -----------

-MOOSE is available on the Google Play Store : TODO LINK
+MOOSE is available on the Google Play Store : https://play.google.com/store/apps/details?id=fi.corentin.app

 MOOSE will be soon available on the App Store.